vdaas/vald/docs/tutorial/get-started.md

     1. Search

-        - Search 10 neighbor vectors for each 20 test datasets and return list of neighbor vector.
+        - Search 10 neighbor vectors for each 20 test datasets and return a list of the neighbor vectors.

         - When getting approximate vectors, the Vald client sends search config and vector to the server via gRPC.
             <details><summary>example code</summary><br>